spxbhuhb/fluxum-rs/doc/20_compile/compiler.md

 are applied to container nodes.

 **Transformation rule:**
-If a primitive node receives surrounding instructions, the compiler emits an enclosing container node with those instructions and moves the primitive inside it.
+If a basic fragment receives surrounding instructions, the compiler emits an enclosing container with those instructions and moves the basic fragment inside it.

 Example: